schneebergerlab/msyd/README.md

 ### `msyd call`

 This subcommand is used to call multisyntenic regions in a set of genomes.
-It uses the Synteny Intersection Algorithm to identify both core and reference cross synteny, but can optionally be configured to call only core synteny (making it faster particularly when run with many genomes).
+It uses the Synteny Intersection Algorithm to identify both core and reference merasynteny, but can optionally be configured to call only coresynteny (making it faster particularly when run with many genomes).
 `msyd call` expects a tab-separated input file (specified with `-i`) containing for each genome the name that should be used and the location of the alignment, SyRI.out and vcf file (make sure the SyRI.out file was generated without the `--maxsize` parameter, otherwise large INDELs will be missing!).
 Optionally, the VCF might be left out, then `msyd` will automatically look for the syri-generated VCF file corresponding to the syri.out file.
 Both files should be using the same reference in all specified genomes.